 (See also Overview of Dissociative Disorders Overview of Dissociative Disorders Many people occasionally experience a failure in the normal automatic integration of memories, perceptions, identity, and consciousness.
 For example, people may drive somewhere and then realize... read more .)

-About 50% of the general population have had at least one transient experience of depersonalization or derealization in their lifetime.
-However, only about 2% of people ever meet the criteria for having depersonalization/derealization disorder.
+Approximately 50% of the general population have had at least one transient experience of depersonalization or derealization in their lifetime.
+However, only approximately 2% of people ever meet the criteria for having depersonalization/derealization disorder.

-Depersonalization or derealization can also occur as a symptom in many other mental disorders as well as in physical disorders such as seizure disorders (ictal or postictal).
+Depersonalization or derealization can also occur as a symptom in many other mental disorders as well as in physical disorders such as seizure disorders Seizure Disorders A seizure is an abnormal, unregulated electrical discharge that occurs within the brain’s cortical gray matter and transiently interrupts normal brain function.
+A seizure typically causes altered... read more (ictal or postictal).
 When depersonalization or derealization occurs independently of other mental or physical disorders, is persistent or recurrent, and impairs functioning, depersonalization/derealization disorder is present.

 Symptoms of depersonalization/derealization disorder are usually episodic and wax and wane in intensity.
 Episodes may last for only hours or days or for weeks, months, or sometimes years.
-But in some patients, symptoms are constantly present at an unchanging intensity for years or decades.
+But in some patients, symptoms are constantly present at a constant intensity for years or decades.